 Typically, I cut each slice of grilled bread in two or three before serving — sort of making bread sticks.

-- French bread OR Italian bread OR hamburger buns OR hot dog buns OR sub rolls OR slices of bread
+- 2 slices French bread (OR Italian bread OR hamburger buns OR hot dog buns OR sub rolls OR slices of bread)

-- 1 tablespoon butter OR margarine per slice — OR olive oil or canola oil
+- 2 tablespoon butter (OR margarine per slice — OR olive oil or canola oil)

-- garlic powder OR onion powder OR ground dill OR Italian seasoning, to taste
+- 2 teaspoon garlic powder (OR onion powder OR ground dill OR Italian seasoning, to taste)

 - Heat dry skillet over medium-high heat while preparing bread.